 A prototype has been spotted for the upcoming 2-Series Gran Coupe, which is confirmed for a debut in November at the 2019 Los Angeles Auto Show.
-We'll likely see it on sale next spring as a 2020 model.
+We'll likely see it on sale next summer as a 2021 model.

-Its development may explain why BMW has been reluctant to sell its 1-Series sedan outside of China: for global markets, a sharper-looking 2-Series Gran Coupe makes more sense.
+Its development may explain why BMW has been reluctant to sell its 1-Series sedan outside of China: for global markets, a sharper-looking 2-Series Gran Coupe that focuses more on style than space makes more sense.